ipozdeev/it-skills-for-research/writing-with-latex.md

 *   download MiKTeX Net Installer from [here](https://miktex.org/download), from tab 'All downloads';
 *   run the installer, choose `Download MiKTeX`, then `Complete MiKTeX` when prompted;
 *   run the installer again but this time choose `Install MiKTeX`, then `Complete MiKTeX`, then `Install MiKTeX for anyone who uses this computer`; in the `Install MiKTeX from` field choose the folder you previously downloaded the MiKTeX files to; choose to indeed `Install missing packages on-the-fly`;
-*   (optional, but useful) [create a local TeXMF folder](https://tex.stackexchange.com/questions/69483/create-a-local-texmf-tree-in-miktex) &ndash; a folder where you would be able to *manually* install LaTeX packages (see [packages](#packages) below).
+*   (optional, but useful) [create a local TeXMF folder](https://tex.stackexchange.com/questions/69483/create-a-local-texmf-tree-in-miktex) &ndash; a folder where you would be able to manually install missing LaTeX packages.

 ### packages
-To install an additional package, e.g. [`threeparttable`](https://ctan.org/pkg/threeparttable?lang=en), just open the MiKTeX console, navigate to `Packages` tab and type in the name of the package, then click the `+` button to install it.
+There are two ways to install additional packages.
+The easy way is to use the package manager: open the MiKTeX console, navigate to tab `Packages` and type in the name of the package, then click the `+` button to install it.
+This works for most packages, e.g. [`threeparttable`](https://ctan.org/pkg/threeparttable?lang=en).

-If you cannot see the package there, it is not part of the distribution, and you would have to install it manually.
-The package might come as one or a bundle of files such as `.sty`.
-In this case, the installation is a bit trickier, please see [this thread](https://tex.stackexchange.com/questions/2063/how-can-i-manually-install-a-package-on-miktex-windows) for reference.
+Packages that are not available through the package manager &ndash; e.g. those written by nobody else but you and/or distributed as files with extension `.sty` &ndash; can still be installed manually, although the process is a bit trickier.
+Please see [this thread](https://tex.stackexchange.com/questions/2063/how-can-i-manually-install-a-package-on-miktex-windows) for reference.

 ### text editor